nagasudhirpulla/taming_python/blog/skills/sftp_logging.md

 ## Logging level and Logging facility in sshd_config file
 * Logging level and logging facility can be set in the sshd_config file
 * To control the logging facility, find the line starting with `SyslogFacility` and change it as shown below for logging to a file.
-Change it to `AUTH` to send logs to Windows `Event Viewr`
+Change it to `AUTH` to send logs to Windows `Event Viewer` (ETW)
 ```bash
 SyslogFacility LOCAL0
 ```
+* To control

 ### References
 * OpenSSH logging official documentation - https://github.com/PowerShell/Win32-OpenSSH/wiki/Logging-Facilities